nicolascoutochaves/computer-architecture/README.md

 A repository created to make my college projects evolving computer architecture.
 Most projects found here will be Assembly code

+You can download [here](https://github.com/nicolascoutochaves/computer-architecture/edit/master/Emulators.zip) the Assembler and the emulators for the Ramses and Cesar.

 ## Current Processors:

 - Ramses